mortazavilab/swan_vis/README.md

 ![](.gitbook/assets/swan_logo.png)

 Swan is a Python library designed for the analysis and visualization of transcriptomes, especially with long-read transcriptomes in mind.
-Users can merge transcriptomes from different datasets and explore transcript models distict splicing and expression patterns across datasets.
+Users can merge transcriptomes from different datasets and explore transcript models distinct splicing and expression patterns across datasets.

 Please see our [manuscript repository](https://github.com/fairliereese/swan_paper) for the exact commands used to do the analysis in our [manuscript](https://www.biorxiv.org/content/10.1101/2020.06.09.143024v1).